 How cute are these spiced chocolate cookies shaped like stars?
 You make the cookie dough for these in the food processor which makes it really simple.
 The hard part is the rolling and the cutting of the dough as it can crumble a little around the edges.
 Don't worry.
 Press it back together if need be.
 These cookies are worth that little bit of effort!
 These chocolate spice cookie stars (also known as basler brunsli) are made with ground almonds, dark chocolate, and lots of cinnamon.
 The cookies have a lovely chewy texture and the granulated sugar gives them a festive sparkly finish.

-- 3 tablespoon Cacao Barry extra brute cocoa powder
+- 18 grams Cacao Barry extra brute cocoa powder

 - 2 large egg white(s)